Hitting Pause On HHS2 Construction Will Have Costs

 “There are state and local laws that govern what must happen to a construction site when no work is going on,” Kohen said.

-For example, lead that has been unearthed must be put back and reseeded during this time that construction isn’t occurring.
+For example, dirt that has been unearthed must be put back and reseeded during this time that construction isn’t occurring.

 “That’s not cost-less,” Kohen said.